 Little Selman’s case is reminiscent of the story of Ahmet Burhan Ataç, who passed away last month after not being able to receive proper and timely treatment abroad as the Turkish authorities refused to issue his mother, who was under a travel ban, a passport.
 When they at last agreed after intense public pressure, it proved to be too late for the treatment.
 Ahmet was not even able to see his father, Harun Reha Ataç, who was similarly in prison on trumped-up terrorism charges, one last time.
 Ataç had worked at a student hostel that the Turkish government claims to have had ties with the faith-based Gülen movement.

 The Turkish government accuses the Gülen movement of masterminding the failed coup of July 2016 and labels it a “terrorist organization.”
 The movement strongly denies involvement in the coup attempt or any terrorist activity.
 To date, no democratic country has declared the movement a terrorist organization.

 Following the coup attempt and under the guise of countering terrorism, more than 130,000 civil servants were removed from their jobs, while more than 30,000 others are still in jail and more than 500,000 people have been investigated on allegations of terrorism.
 Barred from government positions, those who were purged or prosecuted are not even able to find employment under formal contracts in private sector companies that fear government reprisal because the authorities inserted notices into the social security database about purged public servants.
 This has sparked criticism that they have been subjected to a civilian death.

 There have been cases where banks refused to open accounts for the “purged.”
-In another case a dismissed civil servant was deemed ineligible by Turkey’s Ministry of Treasury and Finance to benefit from a real estate tax break granted to people who have no income because his having been dismissed from public service means that he failed in his duty of loyalty to the state.
+In another case a dismissed civil servant was deemed ineligible by Turkey’s Ministry of Treasury and Finance to benefit from a real estate tax break granted to people who have no income because his dismissal from public service means that “he failed in his duty of loyalty to the state”.